briggsb9/agw-pbrouting-appserv-auth/README.md

 The diagram above shows a scenario where apps sharing an App Service plan may require different approaches to authentication, i.e., one with authentication and one without (anonymous).

-Authentication can be handled using two options: Easy Auth and code-based authentication.
+Authentication can be handled using two options: easy auth and code-based authentication.
 In both approaches, the default App Service hostname is used to avoid domain conflicts.
-This is due to limitations in configuring the same custom domain for multiple App Services.
+This is because you cannot configure the same custom domain for multiple App Services.
 See [Azure’s documentation](https://learn.microsoft.com/en-us/azure/app-service/manage-custom-dns-migrate-domain#how-do-i-migrate-a-domain-from-another-app:~:text=A%20domain%20name%20can%20be%20assigned%20to%20only%20one%20app%20in%20each%20deployment%20unit.) for more information.

 >[!WARNING]
 > Not using a custom domain on the App Service backend goes against general best practice.
 Verify the impact of using the default hostname by consulting [Azure’s host name preservation guide](https://learn.microsoft.com/en-us/azure/architecture/best-practices/host-name-preservation).